WHAT NO-ONE TOLD YOU ABOUT RETINOL AND RETINOIDS IN YOUR SKINCARE ROUTINE

 Out of all the retinoids tested, the natural retinoids retinol and retinal were the best for cosmetic use.
 They penetrated the skin deeper, with all data revealing that they are capable of penetrating the stratum corneum (superficial layer of dead skin cells, oil, etc) into the epidermis (top skin layer).
 Some studies suggest that retinol can penetrate to the base layers of the epidermis, while others indicate that it can penetrate even deeper into the dermis, exerting beneficial effect there as well[9].

 Furthermore, retinol and retinal increased all forms of vitamin A in the skin, including retinol, retinal, stored retinol esters and highly active retinoic acids[10].
-By contrast, applying retinoic acid and other forms directly to skin did not penetrate deep enough to make much difference, unless specially prepared for pharmaceutical use.
+Retinoic acid and other forms are more effective when specially formulated for pharmaceutical use than when applied directly.
 Furthermore, retinal and retinol[11] were better tolerated by skin on average, with retinal having a more potent action than retinol[12].

 Retinal is also the only retinoid with antimicrobial effects, however these effects are due in part to it’s highly volatile nature[13].
 In this respect, retinol is likely to be better tolerated when directly applied to skin.